 In October 2011, South was awarded a second AANAPISI development grant.
 This grant built upon the lessons learned from the first grant in strengthening South’s ability to serve low-income, under-served students with AAPI-targeted strategies.
 This project focused on providing: (1) services; and (2) creating a culturally responsive learning environment here at South.

 The AANAPISI Center is the hub for AANAPISI programming.
 Our mission:

 The AANAPISI Center is a centralized gathering space where Asian American, Pacific Islander, and other underserved students, receive high quality, culturally relevant, programs and services.
 The AANAPISI Center exists to collaboratively strengthen and sustain an inclusive campus to foster academic success.

-The AANAPISI Center, located on the second floor of the Library, provides structured holistic support for AAPI students, including culturally-relevant pro-active, academic advising and educational planning, mentoring, tutoring, identity and leadership development.
-The Center is also the host to faculty and staff professional development on understanding, working with, and engaging AAPI students and connection to the larger AAPI community.
+The AANAPISI Center, located on the second floor of the Library, was built with the intent to provide structured holistic support for AAPI students, including culturally-relevant pro-active, academic advising and educational planning, mentoring, tutoring, identity and leadership development.
+The Center also hosted faculty and staff professional development on understanding, working with, and engaging AAPI students and connection to the larger AAPI community.